Preceptors & Resources

 Experiential Services reaches out to rotation partners annually between Aug-Oct to collect site placement availability for the coming rotation year.
 This is a lengthy process and we appreciate your patience.
 Student schedules are then released to sites no later than the end of March for the upcoming rotation year which starts in May.

 Experiential Services provides quarterly newsletters, “Preceptor Highlights” to those active with the program.
 These provide updates, helpful resources and CE suggestions.
-Links to past editions can also be found on the E*Value homepage.
+Links to past editions can also be found on the CORE ELMS “Document Library.”

-To share our appreciation WSU CPPS extends adjunct faculty appointments (per WSU guidelines) to those with sustained engagement with the experiential IPPE/APPE rotation program.
-Adjunct faculty appointments are not required or automatically processed when an individual becomes a preceptor, this must be requested.
+To share our appreciation WSU CPPS extends affiliate (adjunct) faculty appointments (per WSU guidelines) to those with sustained engagement with the experiential IPPE/APPE rotation program.
+Affiliate faculty appointments are not required or automatically processed when an individual becomes a preceptor, this must be requested.
 Individuals engaged in precepting can request an appointment at any time.
-An adjunct appointment extends other privileges to preceptors, including WSU library access.
+An affiliate appointment extends other privileges to preceptors, including WSU library access.
 These are 3-year terms always set to begin July 1 and expire June 30.

-The first step for those engaged with our IPPE/APPE program is to request an adjunct appointment using the link above, this can be used both for new and renewal appointment requests.
-When completing an adjunct appointment request form, you will submit information about your engagement with WSU CPPS, contact information and a current CV.
+The first step for those engaged with our IPPE/APPE program is to request an affiliate appointment using the link above, this can be used both for new and renewal appointment requests.
+When completing an affiliate appointment request form, you will submit information about your engagement with WSU CPPS, contact information and a current CV.
 New appointments will be contacted for additional information.

 Once the appointment is completed, the process to generate WSU credentials for the appointee begins.
 WSU credentials include a WSU Network ID (NID) and WSU ID number, which is required to be able to access privilege such as the WSU libraries.
 At minimum this will take 1 week but can take longer.